-Enables zeroing the region from p_filesz to''p_memsz''.
+Enables zeroing the region from p_filesz

-1.3.132 set endian
+2.3.132 set endian

 Specifies the byte order for use by the debugger.
 The endianness of the target is not modified by this command.

 Uses the same byte order as the image where possible, otherwise it uses the current endianness of the target.
 This is the default.